stemjail/stemjail/README.md

 The only interactive step involving the enduser is the profile creation.
 Profiles are then used by StemJail as domains to create dedicated jails per activity.

-A common jail starts with a minimal effective access set but a potential wide access set.
+A common jail starts with a minimal effective access set but a potentially wide access set.
 In a jail, when a user application process tries to access a path, the jail can evolve to a new environment with a wider effective access set but a tighter potential access set.
-This way, the user activity (and so the domain) can automatically be detected without interrupting his workflow.
+This way, user activity (and the domain) can automatically be detected without interrupting the user's workflow.
 See StemFlow for more details.

 Each jail get a dedicated */dev*, */proc* and */tmp* (ephemeral files).